Islandora/documentation/docs/installation/docker/docker-prereq.md

 ### GNU Make

 Make allows us to define commands that simplify installing and maintaining our Islandora site.
-For a complete list of available commands see the Makefile included with ISLE.
+For a complete list of available commands see the Makefile included with ISLE-DC.

 ### Composer